It goes without saying that I like everything about radio, even movies that feature radio stations.

 Radio host Bob Fass is probably unknown to most people living outside New York.
 But in the 60s he turned radio on its head – opening up the airways to listeners and musicians like no other radio host before him.

-WBAI is a listener supported station serving every demographic.
-In the documentary we learn that Bob was an actor who convinced the station’s management to let him do a show from midnight – when the station would normally shut down for the day.
+In this compelling documentary we learn that Bob was an actor who convinced the WBAI’s management to let him do a show from midnight – when the station would normally shut down for the day.

 His show tapped into a community of insomniacs and night workers who had something to say.
 He got a friend to hook up the phone to the broadcast desk and let the conversations and show find its own path every night.
 Bob Fass became an institution.